crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/alert_context.md

 ## Introduction

-CrowdSec doesn't store any logs after processing them, but you can join information to an alert with what we call *alert context*:
+CrowdSec doesn't store raw log information once it has finished processing them.
+However, you can send additional data within an alert with a feature we call **alert context**:

 ![Alert Context Example](/img/alert_context.png)

-While some collections already include an alert context configuration to join the relevant information to an alert, you have to explicitely enable it:
+While some collections already include an alert context configuration to join the relevant information to an alert, you have to explicitly enable it:

 ```bash
 sudo cscli console enable context